 Lockdown Relaxes

 The curfew extended to 7pm, the number of total lockdown days started to decrease and cars were incrementally allowed onto the roads.
 It was like being spoon-fed freedom.
 Lovely delicious freedom.
 During this time, Firas was on a mission to earn a bit of money using the classic side hustle of being a man that can fix anything.
 I’m not handy but needing his trusty Britani to hold things and to entertain him with scintillating conversation, I came along to most of these jobs.
-One of them was a man who needed a new water tank fitted on his roof and Firas had failed to hoist the new one over the lip of the 3 storey building.
+One of them was a man who needed a new water tank fitted on his roof and Firas had failed to hoist the new one over the lip of the three storey building.
 To save him dropping it on the street below again (which could’ve easily killed a person) Sebastian and I came to help.
-Turned out after heaving it up we didn’t have much else to do, so we talked to the owner of the rooftop.
+It turned out after heaving it up we didn’t have much else to do, so we talked to the owner of the rooftop.
 It turned out that he’s been the director of multiple large films such as The Mummy and Transformers but he quit Hollywood to work on projects he enjoys and got invited to the Oscars for his Arabic film “Theeb”.
 Other than that we helped many people, one of my favourites was a French family.
 They wanted planters for their beautiful balcony, new shelves put up and pictures hung.
 Firas made everything they wanted from scratch, fixed it all and I mainly stood around talking to the lady and then she paid me.
 None of the other people had paid me so I think I owed my new found (and quickly spent) wealth to charming this middle-aged French lady.

 Firas’ handyman/spaceman outfit